International Conference on Sustainability Education (ICSE 2019)

 “We need to take action responsibly based on the understanding that what we do today can have implications on the lives of people and the planet in future.
 Education for Sustainable Development (ESD) empowers people to change the way they think and work towards a sustainable future.”

-The proposed International conference on “Sustainability Education” is planned to bring together experts and practioners of EE, ESD and CCE together on one platform to discuss innovative ideas, practices and policies and come forward with action agenda for sustainability education with focus on school education.
-The conference will have main focus on South Asian region and particularly on school education at the primary, middle and secondary levels in order to bring in the transformation in young minds as they are on the threshold of becoming active participants in society as citizens, decision makers and leaders of tomorrow.
-The conference deliberations will highlight the key role of education for sustainable development (ESD) as a key element of quality education and a crucial enabler for sustainable development specifically the Sustainable Development Goals (SDGs) Target 4.7 on ESD and related approaches.
-It is expected that conference will also provide the much needed impetus to the Global Action Programme (GAP) on ESD, the follow- up programme to the Decade of ESD (2005-2014), which seeks to scale-up ESD and accelerate progress towards sustainable development.
+The proposed International conference on “Sustainability Education” is planned to bring together experts and practioners of EE, ESD and CCE together on one platform to discuss innovative ideas, practices and policies.
+Therefore coming forward with action agenda for sustainability education with focus on school education.
+The conference will have main focus on South Asian region and particularly on education at the primary, middle and secondary levels in order to bring in the transformation in young minds as they are on the threshold of becoming active participants in society as citizens, decision makers and leaders of tomorrow.
+The conference deliberations will highlight the key role of Education for Sustainable Development (ESD) as a key element of quality education and a crucial enabler for sustainable development specifically the Sustainable Development Goals (SDGs) Target 4.7 on ESD and related approaches.
+It is expected that conference will also provide the much needed impetus to the Global Action Programme (GAP) on ESD, the follow- up programme to the declared Decade of ESD by United Nation (2005-2014), which seeks to scale-up ESD and accelerate progress towards sustainable development.

 The specific objectives are: